-A student who withdraws 61 days or more prior to the begin date of the Semester/Academic Year Program will receive a 100% refund, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.
+A student who withdraws 61 days or more prior to the begin date of the Semester/Academic Year Program will receive a 100% refund, less the non-refundable confirmation payment.

-A student who withdraws during the 60 days prior to the begin date of the Semester/Academic Year Program will receive a 95% refund of the Program Fee, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.
+A student who withdraws during the 61 days prior to the begin date of the Semester/Academic Year Program will receive a 95% refund of the Program Fee less the non-refundable confirmation payment.